yukiko0219/teamExercise/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+In our team, there was nobody volunteering to be a team leader, so we would need a systematic way to choose the most appropriate member as a leader.
+ It would probably be a priority queue that weighted each member of a team on 1) attendance 2) contribution 3) leadership 4) team votes etc. and you could constantly update it to keep track of who's doing their part!
+I think this would be helpful not only for us, but for other teams in the class and across the world!

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)

+Follow the Leader

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+The name of the top member with some statistics on the progress/performance in the team.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+Names, attendance, tasks(# of tasks that assigned, # of tasks that are done), progress,

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+In the main page, there will be a matrix of all the tasks/meetings and the memebers' names where each memeber can check if they have attended the meetings or done the tasks.
+Data inputed on this page will be brought into the algorithm to decide who the next leader will be.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+ADT: Priority Queue to pick the member with the best performance/ nodes will be the memebrs with informations on their perfomances

+get_info(): Get the info from the stdin

+calculate_weight(): Calculate the weighted average of each member's performance(20% on attendance, 30% compleetion rate of the tasks...)

+update(): update the nodes on of priority queue based on new statistics

 Name each interface or class and briefly describe its function or purpose.